viraltux/Forecast.jl/docs/src/man/quickstart.md

 plot(res,size=(800,500))
 ```

-## Seasonal Plot on Seaborne dataset
+## Seasonal Plot on Air Passengers dataset

-To compare seasonal behavior we can use splot to display it side by side, in this case it seems Thursdays is the day where there is a higher trade activity on average in the UK's ports.
+To compare seasonal behavior we can use splot to display it side by side, in this case it seems the months of July and August are the ones with a higher number of airflight passengers.

 ```@example quickstart
 using Plots
 using Forecast
-sb = seaborne()
-splot(sb.UK, size=(800,500))
+splot(air(), size=(800,500))
 ```

-## Multivariate Autoregressive Model
+## Autoregressive Models

 Random Walk simulated, fitted and forecast plotted.
 ```@example quickstart